siddhi-io/www/en/docs/development/architecture.md

 At a high level, Siddhi consumes events from various events sources, processes them according to the defined Siddhi application, and produces results to the subscribed event sinks.
 Siddhi can store and consume events from in-memory tables or from external data stores such as `RDBMS`, `MongoDB`, `Hazelcast` in-memory grid, etc. (i.e., when configured to do so).
-Siddhi also allows applications and users to query Siddhi via its Store Query API to interactively retrieve data from in-memory and other stores.
+Siddhi also allows applications and users to query Siddhi via its On-Demand Query API to interactively retrieve data from in-memory and other stores.

 ### Main Modules in Siddhi Engine